 There are engineering technicians volunteering to work at field hospitals, pharmacy technicians working overtime, IT technicians keeping all our conference calls going and research technicians sequencing the DNA of the coronavirus to aid vaccine and treatment development.

-But the can-do attitude of technicians, and the highly skilled nature of their jobs, means that thousands of technicians are stepping up to help the country during its biggest challenge since the second world war.
-There are far too many examples to give everyone the credit they deserve, but we’ve pulled together a few that we’ve spotted over the last few weeks.
-We hope it lifts your spirits in the same way it’s lifted ours.
+The can-do attitude of technicians, and the highly skilled nature of their jobs, means that thousands of technicians are volunteering to help the country during its biggest challenge since the second world war.

 Keep up the good work guys and stay safe!